Learn To Fly

-Your training will follow a syllabus laid out by the British Gliding Association (BGA) with all instruction provided by BGA qualified volunteer instructors.
-The syllabus can be broadly broken down into the following areas: Lookout, Effects of Controls, Use of Trim, The Straight Glide, Turning, Airbrakes, Approach Control, Landing, Circuit Planning, Launching, Stalling, spinning & Spiral Dive, Emergencies
+If you want to learn to fly, you’ll need to join the club and follow our BGA-approved training course.
+This follows a syllabus laid out by the British Gliding Association (BGA) with all instruction provided by BGA qualified volunteer instructors.
+The syllabus can be broadly broken down into the following areas: Lookout, Effects of Controls, Use of Trim, The Straight Glide, Turning, Airbrakes, Approach Control, Landing, Circuit Planning, Launching, Stalling, spinning & Spiral Dive, and Emergencies

 There are a number of exercises and stages to each section, and whilst some have to be conducted in order, others can be done concurrently.
 The schedule is flexible and can be adapted to fit in with your progress.